-The church of Christ the King in Dobiegniew was built after the fire of the older temple in 1417.
-Until 1534 it belonged to Catholics and wore the call of the Blessed Virgin Mary.
-As a result of the Reformation, the majority of the town’s inhabitants became Evangelicals and for the needs of their commune, the parish church was handed over.
-After the fire of 1641, the temple was rebuilt with the support of the Brandenburg elector Friedrich Wilhelm.
+Until 1534, the church belonged to Catholics.
+As a result of the Reformation, the majority of the town’s inhabitants became Protestants and for the needs of their commune, the parish church was handed over.
+After the fire of 1641, the temple was rebuilt with the support of Brandenburg’s elector Friedrich Wilhelm.
 The building, however, was unlucky, as it suffered further damages in 1710.
 In the fire, the tower and the roof were completely destroyed.
 In the years 1847-1859 extensive renovation works were carried out, during which a wooden pseudo-vault was established and a new neo-gothic tower was built on a site of destroyed medieval one.
 The church has survived the period of World War II without any losses, and after 1983 renovation works were carried out during which, among other things, some of the plasters in the interior of the building were removed.